mdonegan91/Shelter.Solution/README.md

 3. Run the command

-    ``cd TravelApi``
+    ``cd ShelterApi``

-* You should now have a folder `TravelApi` with the following structure.
+* You should now have a folder `ShelterApi` with the following structure.
-    <pre>TravelApi
+    <pre>ShelterApi
     ├── .gitignore
     ├── ...
-    └── TravelApi
+    └── ShelterApi
         ├── Controllers
         ├── Models
         ├── ...
         ├── README.md</pre>

-4. Add a file named appsettings.json in the following location, inside TravelApi folder
+4. Add a file named appsettings.json in the following location, inside ShelterApi folder

-    <pre>TravelApi
+    <pre>ShelterApi
     ├── .gitignore
     ├── ...
-    └── TravelApi
+    └── ShelterApi
         ├── Controllers
         ├── Models
         ├── ...